orval-labs/orval/docs/src/pages/guides/set-base-url.md

 Axios.defaults.baseURL = '<BACKEND URL>'; // use your own URL here or environment variable
 ```

-You can also use an interceptor do it
+You can also use an interceptor to do it

 ```ts
 axios.interceptors.request.use((config) => {